 After much deliberating, I realized that I needed to expand on what I do best.
 Hair.
 A large part of my success behind the chair was how much knowledge I constantly accumulated and passed on to my clients.
 I focused on the chemistry of hair and why it behaves the way it does so that I could have an educated conversation with my clients and put them on the best path for their haircare.
 Whether it was something I could recommend or just let them know that they needed to see a medical specialist, their hair spoke to me.

 Time and time again, new clients would be astounded by the consultations I gave and the knowledge I had.
-They shared that they had never had a stylist give such a thorough hair consultation or prescribe a hair care regimen.
+They shared that they had never had a stylist give such a thorough hair consultation or prescribe a hair care routine.